-How U.S. adults find out about electronic cigarettes
+How U.S. adults find out about electronic cigarettes implications for public health messages

 INTRODUCTION: Electronic cigarettes (e-cigarettes) are battery-powered nicotine delivery systems that have become increasingly popular in the United States.
 We sought to understand how U.S. adults hear about e-cigarettes.